domZippilli/gcs-proxy-cloud-function/README.md

 # gcs-proxy-cloud-function

-A Cloud Function to proxy a GCS bucket.
+A Cloud Function to proxy a GCS bucket with an HTTP Cloud Function.
 Useful for conditional serving logic, transcoding, certain security features, etc.

+Many use cases can be satisfied by using [built-in static website hosting for GCS with a Cloud Load Balancer](https://cloud.google.com/storage/docs/hosting-static-website).
+If there are limitations of that feature that are blocking you, this proxy approach might be for you.

 ## Deployment